 Terror Management Lab

-If you are interested in being a part of cutting-edge existential research that utilizes Terror Management Theory (TMT) - a theory concerning the management of death anxiety - as its theoretical framework, Dr. Harvell-Bowman is always looking for a team of students interested in getting involved in this type of research.
-We have investigated issues such as suicidality, Maslow's Hierarchy of Needs, Paranormal beliefs, Religious beliefs, and various theoretical extensions.
+If you are interested in being a part of cutting-edge existential research that utilizes Terror Management Theory (TMT) - a theory concerning the management of death anxiety - as its theoretical framework, Dr. Harvell-Bowman (harve2La@jmu.edu) is always looking for a team of students interested in getting involved in this type of research.
+We have investigated issues such as suicidality, Maslow's Hierarchy of Needs, paranormal beliefs, religious beliefs, and various theoretical extensions.
 There is an interview process in the latter part of each semester for openings in the lab.
-There are also opportunities to write on the papers and/or present at conferences.
-For further information, please contact Dr. Lindsey A. Harvell-Bowman, (harve2La@jmu.edu) and check our work out each year at the Psychology Symposium!
+This interdisciplinary lab offers students in the Department of Psychology, the Department of Graduate Psychology and The School of Communication Studies a unique opportunity to work together to produce research.
+This lab includes undergraduates, master's students, and doctoral students.
+We regularly present at the Existential Preconference for the Society for Personality and Social Psychology (SPSP), the larger SPSP, the National Communication Association, and the International Communication Association, as well as some regional conferences in psychology and communication.
+For further information, please check out our lab website (https://sites.lib.jmu.edu/terrormanagementlab/) and check our work out each year at the Psychology Symposium!

 Dr. Jeff Andre anticipates needing research assistants for the upcoming semester.
 He is currently working on a variety of visual perception topics such as the visual guidance of locomotion, eye tracking, and wayfinding.
-He is also interested in possibly starting new research on how accurately people can interpret data in graphs.
 An interest in visual perception research and a prerequisite of PSYC 211 are required.
 Having completed PSYC 375 would be a plus.
 Research activities include developing/conducting experiments and lab meetings to discuss relevant theoretical topics.
 PSYC 403 credits are available.
 A two-semester commitment is preferred but not required.
-For more information, contact Dr. Jeff Andre (firstname.lastname@example.org, Miller 1163).
+For more information, contact Dr. Jeff Andre (email@example.com, Miller 1163).